spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

 4.4.
 Preliminary Material Description Fields
 ********************************************

 **Recording Type:** Determine if the original unit of description is analogue or digital.
 (This will probably be self-evident.
 Basically determine if it’s a thing or a digital file).
-Select Analogue or Digital from the drop-down menu.
+Select Analogue or Digital.
 If it is Analogue, select the appropriate AV Type and then go to the **Physical Items Fields** to continue entering the data.
 If it is digital, select the appropriate AV Type and then go to the **Digital Items Fields** to continue entering the data.

 **AV Type:** Determine and indicate if the item contains audio or video (with audio).
 Again, this will likely be self-evident, but should be indicated in the AV TYPE field.